-I’ve set up my email system (currently IBM Lotus Notes used by The Salvation Army in the UK) to filter emails for me using Mail Rules, so that they are not all in my inbox.
+I’ve set up my email system (Microsoft Outlook) to filter emails for me using Mail Rules, so that they are not all in my inbox.
 Here are my most important filters:

 - All marketing-type emails are filtered to a folder called Bacn (like Spam, but I’m actually happy to receive them!).
-Thanks to Andrew Jacobs on Twitter I now do this by creating a rule telling the system to move all emails containing the word unsubscribe to that folder.
-Before reading a recent tweet from Andrew, I used to create a separate rule for each and every newsletter email address and/or domain.
+Thanks to Andrew Jacobs on Twitter I now do this by creating a rule telling the system to move all emails containing the word Unsubscribe to that folder.
+Before reading the tweet from Andrew, I used to create a separate rule for each and every newsletter email address and/or domain.
 His method is much quicker.

 - I ask the system to move all email receipts (I like to keep a record of when my emails were opened) to a folder called Receipts.